Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation: Evaluation metrics and parameters estimation

 \subsubsection{Parameters optimization}

-In this section, we outline the procedure for optimizing the parameters $\Delta_{1} > 0$, $\Delta_{2} > 0$ and $\sigma^{2} > 0$ to generate segmentation masks that best approximate the ground truth.
+In this section, we outline the procedure for optimizing the parameters $\Delta_{1} > 0$, $\Delta_{2} > 0$ and $\sigma^{2} > 0$ that best approximate the ground truth segmentation masks.
 The goal is to identify the parameter configuration that minimizes the discrepancy between the computed and ground truth masks, measured through a predefined loss metric.
 To achieve this, we solve the following minimization problem:

 where $S_{g}$ is the Ground Truth segmentation mask and $S_{t}$ is the segmentation mask computed by the model.
 The different $Loss$ metrics quantify the discrepancy between the masks, with lower values indicating greater similarity.
 Accordingly, the $Metric$ function, detailed in Section~\ref{sec:metrics}, measures the similarity between the two masks, with higher values indicating better agreement.
 The relationship $Loss = 1- Metric$ is satisfied when the $Metric$ is defined to take a value of 1 for perfect agreement and 0 for complete mismatch.